 WKYT This Morning, Midmorning & Noon

 WKYT's Bill Bryant is the longest serving male news anchor in Lexington television history and is the host of "Kentucky Newsmakers" on which he has interviewed virtually every important Kentucky political and business leader of the last quarter century.
-After nearly three decades at the station his energy and enthusiasm are on display every day as he co-anchors "WKYT This Morning" 4:30 to 7 a.m., the "Fox 56 Morning Edition" for our partner station WDKY, "WKYT Midmorning" at 10 a.m. and "WKYT News at Noon".
+After more than three decades at the station his energy and enthusiasm are on display every day as he co-anchors "WKYT This Morning" 4:30 to 7 a.m., the "Fox 56 Morning Edition" for our partner station WDKY, "WKYT Midmorning" at 10 a.m. and "WKYT News at Noon".

 Between newscasts, Bill is a strong editorial voice in our newsroom, serving as managing editor.
 He has also previously filled in as acting news director, in charge of our news operation for several months.
 He loves political reporting and presents a daily "Political Notebook" on our 5:30 p.m. newscast.
-Bill also serves as our political analyst on election nights and is a frequent fill-in host on KET's statewide program "Comment on Kentucky."
+Bill also serves as our political analyst on election nights and is the host on KET's statewide program "Comment on Kentucky."

 Bill traces his journalism roots to the 5th grade when he and some classmates printed up a newspaper and sold it on the streets of his hometown of Williamsburg.
 Bill got into radio by the time he was 15 and also played basketball, ran track and served as class president.